andybp85/resourceguruscripts/README.md

 ResourceGuruScripts
 ============

-ResourceGuru API python wrapper utilizing Basic Auth for back-end scripts
+This module wraps the ResourceGuru Api using OAuth2 BackendApplicationClient and Basic Auth to allow automated scripts access.

+Includes functionality to create, read, update, and delete bookings, clients, and projects